Colima Dog

 Cultural Heritage Imaging discussion

-Digital Photography Cheatsheet PDF (brief overview of ISO / Shutter speed / Aperture relationship)
+Digital Photography Cheatsheet PDF (a brief overview of ISO / Shutter speed / Aperture relationship)

 Introduction to Photogrammetry (2020) by Sasanka Madawalagama.
-This lengthy presentation is a PDF with 100 slides on the history of orthorectification and drone mapping.
-Uses Pix4D photogrammetry.
+(This lengthy presentation is a PDF with 100 slides on the history of orthorectification and drone mapping.
+It uses Pix4D photogrammetry.)

 USGS Report on Metashape 1.6 detailed workflow for mapping of coastal environments with UAV images